stephenxs/SONiC/doc/mellanox/sfp-error-status.md

     """
 ```

-It calls the SDK API and translates the return code to a human-readable string.
-In case the SFP module isn't plugged-in, it will return `OK`.
-In case the SDK API returns a error code not listed in the below table, it will return `Unknown error: <error code>`
+It calls the SDK API and translates the return code to a human-readable string:

+- In case the SFP module isn't plugged-in, it will return `unplugged`.
+- In case the SDK API returns a error code not listed in the below table, it will return `Unknown error: <error code>`.
+- Otherwise, it will return the error description defined in the below table.

 The possible errors codes and descriptions are listed below: